nos/documentation/docs/intro.md

 ---
 id: intro
-title: Welcome to the nOS community!
+title: Welcome to the nOS community
-sidebar_label: Welcome to nOS!
+sidebar_label: Welcome to nOS
 ---

 We appreciate you taking the time for reading our documentation and guidelines!